BnDLett/PyMedia/README.md

 `unpause`: Resume the current audio.
 (Aliases: `resume`, `unpause`, `continue`) <br>
 `stop`: Stops playing the current soundtrack and moves on to the next one in queue. <br>
 `exit`: Exits out of the media player.
 (Aliases: `quit`, `leave`)

-# To do
-1. Allow for user to select between keeping downloaded files or deleting them.
-(Currently implemented in CLI, still needs to be implemented in GUI)
-2. Finish app GUI.
-3. Allow for going backwards in queue (this also allows one to loop in a queue).
-4. Get rid of debug prints
-5. Debug logs to allow for easier debugging on the developers end.
-6. Add a status text for progress of download.